Withdrawal management

 Withdrawal management (detoxification) includes medicated and non-medicated treatment in a residential or non-residential setting, to help manage, reduce or stop the use of a drug of concern.
 This type of treatment is not available for people who received treatment for someone else’s alcohol or drug use.
 See glossary for further information on withdrawal management.

-- Over 1 in 10 (11% or 23,250) treatment episodes for a client’s own alcohol or drug use involved withdrawal management as the main treatment.
+- 1 in 10 (10%, 21,776) treatment episodes for a client’s own alcohol or drug use involved withdrawal management as the main treatment.

 Client profile

-- Almost 3 in 5 (56%) of all people receiving treatment for their own alcohol or drug use were male.
+- Over half (54%) of all people receiving treatment for their own alcohol or drug use were male.

 Treatment profile